charlestietjen/Trilogy-HW-Week-4/readme.md

 - WHEN the game is over
     - THEN I can save my initials and score

+## The Game

+My project "takes liberties" with the trivia aspect of the project, my game instead tasks the player with providing the correct answer to a rock, paper, scissors challenge.

+While I believe my project still satisfies the acceptance criteria, it's lacking in polish and usability, a brief explainer is included below to compensate.

+## How to Play

+This is a relatively simple rock, paper, scissors game following the regular triangular rules, ie. paper beats rock which beats scissors which beats paper but with a slight twist, you're presented with the opponents move immediately and must respond correctly within 5 seconds.
+Answering correctly within the first 2 will begin a combo that gives an exponential score multiplier until a cap is reached.

+The game ends at 10 rounds unless you have a combo active, in which case the game will run extra rounds until you lose your combo state by answering slowly or incorrectly.

+* Please note that I didn't have time to make this scalable to different screen sizes, it is definitely best viewed at 1080p or close to it.

+## Links

 [Deployed Game](https://charlestietjen.github.io/Trilogy-HW-Week-4-Trivia-Game/ "Shrek, Paper, Scissors!")

 ![](project SS.png?raw=true "Shrek, Paper, Scissors!
 Screenshot")